 All genomic datasets are transformed into kernels as follows.
-The gold standard protein network and the noisy protein interaction datasets are represented by a diffusion kernel with parameter $\beta=1$ , and respectively denoted $K{\rm gold}$ and $K{\rm ppi}$ .
-For the gene expression data, we used the Gaussian RBF kernel with $\sigma=5$ , and denote the resulting kernel $K{\rm exp}$ .
-For both localization data and the phylogenetic profiles, a simple linear kernel, is denoted respectively $K{\rm loc}$ and $K{\rm phy}$ .
-All kernels are then normalized to 1 on the diagonal and centered in the feature space (Schölkopf and Smola, 2002).
+The gold standard protein network and the noisy protein interaction datasets are represented by a diffusion kernel with parameter $\beta = 1$, and respectively denoted K{gold} and K{ppi} .
+For the gene expression data, we used the Gaussian RBF kernel with $\sigma = 5$, and denote the resulting kernel K{exp} .
+For both localization data and the phylogenetic profiles, a simple linear kernel, denoted respectively K{loc} and K{phy} .
+All kernels are then normalized to 1 on the diagonal and centered in the feature space (Schölkopf et al., 2002).